First Alert Weather Day Friday: Afternoon storms could produce damaging wind and hail

 Some storms could produce 1-2″ rain

 RICHMOND, Va.
-(WWBT) - After morning sun on Friday, temperatures will zoom into the low 80s with moderate to high humidity.
+(WWBT) - After morning sun on Friday, temperatures will zoom into the upper 70s with moderate to high humidity.
 This will be ahead of a cold front moving through during the afternoon.

 Please have a way to get warnings (we recommend the NBC12 Weather App) on Friday.